Missouri Arts Integration Network

 September 27, 2021More information about our presenters may be found below.

 The Missouri Arts Integration Network is a collection of individuals with an interest in ARTS INTEGRATION.
 We welcome arts and non-arts teachers from any subject or discipline at every level - from PreK through collegiate.
-Our FREE one-hour monthly meetings via ZOOM provide a forum for connecting with other educators and hearing success stories from practitioners across the state. email for the ZOOM link: firstname.lastname@example.org
+Our FREE one-hour monthly meetings via ZOOM provide a forum for connecting with other educators and hearing success stories from practitioners across the state.
+To register follow the registration links for each session at the ZOOM links at left: firstname.lastname@example.org

 About the STEAM Experience at